Q&A: How much of one’s success do I attribute to luck versus hard work?

 Thank you for your question; it gave me something to reflect on and I’m happy to answer.

+I’ve found an experiment that had the purpose to observe behaviors and whether they could be conditioned and controlled, and I think the results are fascinating.
 During World War ll, behaviorist B.F.
-Skinner performed an experiment called Project Pigeon, also known as Project Orcon, and the results are fascinating.
+Skinner performed an experiment called Project Pigeon, also known as Project Orcon.
 During this Harvard experiment, Skinner’s pigeons were trained to earn food by tapping a button so that they would learn to peck for a reward.

 In the first set of experiments, the pigeons got food every time they pecked.
 In other arrangements, Skinner stopped giving them food as a reward, and in some instances, after the pigeon got food, the system stopped dispensing treats for, say, 60 seconds.
 Once the time passed, if the bird pecked, it received another reward.
 Skinner then varied the timing between the food rewards randomly.

-In other words, a random interval happened to be the strongest form of conditioning, compared to consistent time or number-related responses — the pigeons tried harder when they received unpredictable rewards.
+In other words, a random interval happened to be the strongest form of conditioning, compared to consistent time or number-related responses.
+In other words, the pigeons tried harder when they received rewards that were unpredictable.

 I’m mentioning this because I think most careers, especially in the creative industries, are actually quite far from merit based.
 There are too many actors, directors, and other artists who all have the talent, credentials and work experience, yet the hours they put into it translate to very different work opportunities and paycheck.